fbpx Skip to main content

 Step 1 – Prior Year Sales Data

-Before we get into the nitty-gritty of our template, we want to flag up the following four words: prior year sales data.
-This is what you’ll be using to build your inventory forecast and is pretty critical if this template is going to be of any use for you.
+Before we get into the nitty-gritty of our inventory forecasting template, we want to bring up an important piece of information: PRIOR YEAR SALES DATA.
+This is what you’ll be using to build your own sales projection forecast.

-You’ll essentially be inputting the number of sales you made of a given product last year and using that data to make predictions about the year ahead.
+You’ll essentially input the number of sales of a given product you made last year and use that data to make predictions about the year ahead.
 Be sure to have this information on hand before continuing.

-For the most accurate results, you may want to fill out this spreadsheet immediately after a full inventory check.
-Let’s say you run a full inventory in December – January would be a good time to get all your information inputted!
+Note: for the most accurate results, you may want to fill out this spreadsheet immediately after a full inventory check.
+Let’s say you run a full inventory in January; February would be a good time to get all your information inputted!

 The columns to the right of your “prior year sales data” section will use the data you’ve added to make predictions about your sales for the next year.
 You’ll have to tweak the % predictions to better match your real-world sales.